Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Award: BEST FOR WALL INSTALLATIONS

-WHY WE LIKE IT: The perfect microwave drawer wall installation that’s available in three finishes is available in two widths and offers 950 watts and 1.2 cubic feet of interior capacity.
+WHY WE LIKE IT: The perfect microwave drawer wall installation that offers 950 watts and 33.9 liters of interior capacity.

 Under-cabinet or wall installations are incredibly popular these days.
-So, we included the SHarp KB-6524PS because it’s a sleek solution for people who prefer the look of a drawer-style microwave that can blend in with your cabinets or a wall oven unit.
-This pick comes with 950 watts of power and 1.2 cubic feet of interior capacity — making it a small but effective microwave.
-The external dimensions measure 23.88 inches wide, 26.19 inches deep, and 15.88 inches tall.
+So, we included the Bosch HMD8451UC because it’s a sleek solution for people who prefer the look of a drawer-style microwave that can blend in with your cabinets or a wall oven unit.
+This pick comes with 950 watts of power and 33.9 liters of interior capacity — making it a small but effective microwave.
+The external dimensions measure 23.87 inches wide, 23.37 inches deep, and 16.31 inches tall.
 While it lacks a turntable, you’ll still get plenty of space to support a four-quart casserole dish or a large 20-ounce beverage cup.

 Award: BEST POWER